georgeflanagin/parsec4/README.md

 except StopIteration as e:
   ...
 ```

 The meaning of the exception is up to you.

-There is a pre-existing `ParseError` that is reserved for use by Parsec,
-and it is raised when Parsec cannot continue.

 ### Specific new functions for specific uses

 There are two completely new functions.

 1. `ascii_letter` has been added to restrict the definition of the a
-    letter to `[a-z][A-Z]`.
+    letter to `[a-zA-Z]`.
 Parsec 3.3 has a `letter` parser that succeeds
     if the character is anything the Unicode standard recognizes as a
     letter.

 2. `parser_from_strings` is a factory method to create a sequence
-    of parsers for each word in a white space delimited string or a sequence of
+    of parsers for each word in a white space delimited string or a
-    strings.
-This is
-    a fairly common need in the uses I have had for Parsec.
+    sequence of strings.
+This is a fairly common need in the uses I
+    have had for Parsec.
 For example,

 ```python
 p = parser_from_strings("hello world")